SJ23 Tech Tip A05, (Updated 2025-05-14) Bob Schimmel | |

 barely visible below the keel is a wood support pad.

-The keel is 7.25" thick at its widest point.
-This spot is located just aft of the forward end of the large cabin windows.
-The gap between the keel guides is 8.5" and the sides are protected with soft cedar with the corners rounded off, hence no requirement for protective rug as on the bunk boards.
-Dirty wet cedar can be slippery but clean wet cedar is usually sticky.
-This is similar to the good traction you can get with clean deck shoes on wet gel coat.
-The problem is that the gel coat on the keel tends to "stick" to the clean wet cedar.
-This prevents the keel from sliding down along the guide to rest on the bottom of the support bar.
+Dirty wet cedar can be slippery but clean wet cedar is usually sticky, similar to the good traction you can get with clean deck shoes on wet gel coat.
+The problem is cedar will be clean & "sticky" when the trailer is immersed, resulting in the keel tending to "stick" instead of sliding down the guide to rest on the support bar.
 When this happens the hull doesn't center on the trailer. (i.e.: doesn't rest equally on all support pads) and there is a lot of side loading on the keel for the rest of the winter.
-I solved this problem after I took this photo by lining the cedar keel guides with 1/4" thick puck board.
-This made the gap slightly narrower now the keel can slide down freely when the boat is retrieved.
-Alternatively you could use slipperier hard wood, UHMW, Teflon or nylon.
+I solved this problem by lining the cedar keel guides with slippery 1/4" thick puck board.
+This made the gap slightly narrower which is not a problem.
+The keel now slides freely down the guide when the boat is retrieved.
+Alternatively you could use slippery UHMW, Teflon or nylon.
 Remember to round the corners of the sheeting.
 No point in solving one trouble and then creating another!
 Puck board stands up very well to impact in cold weather.
-After all, hockey rink boards are lined with this stuff.
-Also
+After all, the boards of all Canadian hockey rinks are lined with this stuff.

 see guide posts in Tech Tip A01. |